 About the Holiday

-During the month of June the LGBT community celebrates diversity, cultural accomplishments and influence, and the strides that have been made politically and socially.
-The month also highlights that there is still far to go before the LGBT community achieves full equal rights and acceptance.
+To commemorate the Stonewall Riots, which took place in Manhattan on June 28, 1969 as a protest demanding the establishment of places where LGBTQ+ people could go and be open about their sexual orientation without fear of arrest, Brenda Howard instituted Gay Pride Week and the Christopher Street Liberation Day Parade in 1970.
+These events later inspired the New York City Pride March, which became a catalyst for the formation of similar parades and marches across the world.
+Pride Month was officially recognized in 1999 by President Bill Clinton.
+During the month of June the LGBTQ+ community celebrates diversity, cultural accomplishments and influence, and the strides that have been made politically and socially.
+The month also highlights that there is still far to go before the LGBTQ+ community achieves full equal rights and acceptance.
+Globally, activists work year-round to end abuses and advocate for laws and policies to protect all.
 Around the world, the rainbow flag, designed in 1978 by American artist, gay rights activist, and U.S. Army veteran Gilbert Baker, flies proudly over a variety of events, including parades, marches, concerts, book readings, parties, and workshops.

 Julián Is a Mermaid

 Julián and his abuela are riding the subway, when three women dressed as mermaids enter their car.
 The women’s shimmery aqua dresses, complete with flowing tail, capture the young boy’s attention because “Julián LOVES mermaids.”
 As they move down the track, one of the mermaids combs through her long hair; another, her head adorned with a filmy, seaweed-red pouf decorated with jewels fixes her tail; and the third waves at Julián, who smiles back.